roman-milk/roman-milk.github.io/mistaken-identity.md

  He looked down at his own crotch, and gulped.
 Sandra had a hand in his jeans, pulling on his cock.
 He was hard as a rock.
 It was enough of a distraction to pull his eyes away from Janice.
 What the hell!
 He'd already had Sandra, and was going to again.
 They quickly paid the bill and were ready to leave.

  A glance back at his wife relieved any guilt that might have remained.
 She was carried away in a passionate embrace, with that boy!
 She was behaving more lewdly in public than she would ever have done with him.
 It was well beyond a reprisal for his abandonment of her.
 It was her fault she was trapped in the role of adolescent, so she would have to un-entangle herself without his help.
-Report_Story #2